-The rain in this story is depicted as oppositional, because when it is raining Mary is unable to play outside, which is her new favourite thing to do.
+The rain in this story is oppositional.
+When it is raining Mary is unable to play outside, which is her new favourite thing to do.
 However, it is because of rain keeping her awake (and bored stiff) in the middle of the night that prompts her to wander the corridors with a candle and find Colin.

 Sometimes since I’ve been in the garden I’ve looked up through the trees at the sky and I have had a strange feeling of being happy as if something was pushing and drawing in my chest and making me breathe fast.
 Magic is always pushing and drawing and making things out of nothing.
 Everything is made out of magic, leaves and trees, flowers and birds, badgers and foxes and squirrels and people.
 So it must be all around us.
 In this garden – in all the places.The Secret Garden

-LEVEL OF CONFLICT — At the beginning of the story a cholera epidemic has killed Mary’s parents.
-There’s no social security in which orphaned children are cared for collectively.
-Nor to the servants of her parents feel any duty of care towards Mary.
+At the beginning of the story a cholera epidemic has killed Mary’s parents.
+There’s no good social security.
+Society turns a blind eye to orphans.
+Nor do the servants of Mary’s parents feel any duty of care towards Mary.
 They take off as soon as they realise their employers are dead and will no longer have a job.

 This is the ultimate ‘Children should be seen and not heard’ story.
 See: English Childhood in the 18th and 19th Centuries.

 Children’s literature academic Maria Nikolajeva categorises children’s fiction into three general forms: